Skip to main content

 Market intelligenceDaily or weeklyAdjust based on update cycles

-Minimum interval: 24 hours.
-Schedules more frequent than daily are not supported.
+Minimum default interval: 24 hours.
+Schedules more frequent depends on your subscription plan.

 Schedule formats